JonathanC13/python_ref/Structures/cbb0507082bb18ff7e4b-f8361f17012860422752496b9439fa2920db2c8e/The Technical Interview Cheat Sheet.md

 - Worst Case Sort: Merge Sort: O(n^2)

 ####**summary**
-- It is a comparison based sorting algorithm where a pivot element is chosen, could be the most right element, and then comparing elements left to right and swapping all the elements that are less than the pivot to the swap index.
-When it reaches the pivot, the pivot placed in the correct index.
+- It is a comparison based sorting algorithm where a pivot element is chosen, could be the most right element, and a wall index is tracked to divide the values less and greater than the pivot.
+Each time an element is less than the pivot it swaps it to put it behind the wall and when it reaches the pivot the pivot is swapped to the wall index.
 Average time complexity is O of n log n

 ###**Bubble Sort**
 ####Definition: